 By using OCR and advanced machine learning, your AP staff can match up correct general ledger codes with specific transaction types or vendors.
 At the same time, it’s possible to transfer invoice information such as supplier identification, amount total, and invoice number into the automated accounts payable system.
 Similarly, these solutions can also be used to send invoices to the correct approvers for sign-off without manual effort.

 The combination of machine learning and OCR lay the foundation of a dynamic Accounts Payable solution.
-Instead of spending time to configure rule-based logic in the AP workflow, you can rely on these technologies to learn the workflow logic as it processes invoices.
+Instead of spending time configuring rule-based logic in the AP workflow, you can rely on these technologies to learn the workflow logic as it processes invoices.

-Although machine learning and OCR eliminate the need to manage each step of the AP workflow manually, some businesses still have concerns about extracting incorrect invoice amount.
+Although machine learning and OCR eliminate the need to manage each step of the AP workflow manually, some businesses still have concerns about extracting incorrect invoice amounts.

 It’s common for invoice processing solutions to receive exceptions while processing invoices.
 Sometimes, an impending invoice can miss vendor tax information, which leads to a sequence of errors if your solution is not ready to handle these exceptions.